Topic: Filing a Texas Car Accident Injury Claim – Call (214) 747-5240 for Help Now!

-Remember: Insurance companies have already had the opportunity to plan for and strategize about how to deal with your car accident injury claim before you ever got hurt.
+Remember: Auto insurance companies have already had the opportunity to plan for and strategize about how to deal with your Texas car accident injury claim before you ever even got hurt.
 They are a business focused on earning money, not on paying you what you deserve or what is fair.
-They will operate to delay and deny your settlement.
+They will operate to delay and deny your injury settlement.

-About Filing a Car Accident Injury Claim and What to do After an Auto Accident
+About Filing a Texas Car Accident Injury Claim and What to do After an Auto Accident

-This page follows the standard progression of a car accident injury claim and also discusses what to to do after an auto accident to help answer the most frequently asked questions.
+This page follows the standard progression of a car accident injury claim and also discusses what to do after an auto accident.
+It was designed to help answer the most frequently asked questions we get about filing Texas car accident injury claims.
 Just click on any link to jump to that section.

 - The Scene of the Car Accident and Protecting Your Injury Claim

 - Setting Up All Necessary Insurance Claims After a Car Accident